Godot Tutorials is not sponsored by or affiliated with the Godot game engine.

 In a sense, D&D is perhaps a tool that helped shaped, future aspiring game designers, as shaping and crafting player experiences, is exactly the thing a good dungeon master can do.

-After technologies progressed enough were games could now be mediums that could tell a story, we started seeing fantasy storytelling in video games.
+After technologies progressed enough were games could now be mediums that could tell a story, we started seeing

 What personally makes games unique is that the concept of death is not taken seriously in regard to storytelling.